zoffline/zwift-offline/README.md

 * Install required apps:
   * Download and install ``ZofflineObb.apk`` from [here](https://github.com/Argon2000/ZofflineObbAndroid/releases/latest)
-  * Download "Gaming VPN" from Google Play ([link](https://play.google.com/store/apps/details?id=com.gamingvpn))
+  * Download and install ``app-Github-release.apk`` from [here](https://github.com/x-falcon/Virtual-Hosts/releases/latest)
   * Create a `hosts.txt` file to use with the app (you could use a text editor app or create it online with an online tool such as [this](https://passwordsgenerator.net/text-editor/)).
 The file must look like this (replace ``<zoffline ip>`` with the IP address of the machine running zoffline):
   ```
   <zoffline ip> us-or-rly101.zwift.com
   <zoffline ip> secure.zwift.com
   <zoffline ip> cdn.zwift.com
   ```
-  * Run `Host Changer`, select created `hosts.txt` file and press the button
+  * Run "Virtual Hosts" and select the created `hosts.txt` file
-  * Optionally, instead of using the "Host Changer" app, you can create a ``fake-dns.txt`` file in the ``storage`` directory and set the "DNS 1" of your phone Wi-Fi connection to the IP address of the PC running zoffline
+  * Optionally, instead of using the "Virtual Hosts" app, you can create a ``fake-dns.txt`` file in the ``storage`` directory and set the "DNS 1" of your phone Wi-Fi connection to the IP address of the PC running zoffline
-  * Note: If you know what you're doing and have a capable enough router you can adjust your router to alter these DNS records instead of using the "Host Changer" app or changing your phone DNS.
+  * Note: If you know what you're doing and have a capable enough router you can adjust your router to alter these DNS records instead of using the "Virtual Hosts" app or changing your phone DNS.
 * Patch after every installation or update:
   * Install/update Zwift from Google play, but do not start it yet.
     * If you have already started it go to `Android Settings > Applications > Zwift` and clear data or uninstall and reinstall the app.